NoahJpg/Portfolio/README.md

 ## Description

-_{This is my portfolio website.
+_This is my portfolio website.
 It includes information about me, links and explanations to projects I've created, a breif history of my background, and why I started coding.
-It also lists out some of my interests, hobbies, and skills.}_
+It also lists out some of my interests, hobbies, and skills._

 ## Setup/Installation Requirements